cerebral-legacy/cerebral-website/app/markdown/chains.md

 ### Chain factories

-An action factory is a function that returns a function, but you can also return chain from a factory.
+An action factory is a function that returns a function, but you can also return a chain from a factory.
 An example of this would be a chain for ajax requests.

 ```javascript